Contact Us

 • Confirm OpenVPN is allowed outbound from the IP of the VM.

-If choosing to deploy a physical device (small form-factor PC), please confirm the following and make these technical preparations ahead of your test:
+If choosing to deploy a physical device (small form-factor PC), you’ll need to make these technical preparations ahead of your test:

-• The shipping address and the point of contact to whom your device should be sent.
+• Provide the shipping address and point of contact to whom your device should be sent.

-• Whether static IP addressing is required or if DHCP assignment is acceptable.
+• Decide whether static IP addressing is required or if DHCP assignment is acceptable.

-• If static is required, please be ready to provide the IP addresses, subnet mask, DNS, and gateway.
+• If static is required, be prepared to provide the IP addresses, subnet mask, DNS, and gateway.

-• If port authentication or MAC address filtering is in place, please alert your pen testers before they ship you the device so that can provide the information needed.
+• If port authentication or MAC address filtering is in place, you'll need to alert your pen testers before they ship you the device so they can provide the information needed.

-• Upon receiving the device, connect it to a network jack with Internet access.
-Additionally, ensure that the device will not be powered off by staff.
+• Upon receiving the device, connect it to a network jack with Internet access and ensure that the device will not be powered off by staff.

 • Ensure OpenVPN is allowed outbound from the IP of the device.